 In the near future, this alert system will also be in place any time a faculty member at Mount Sinai accesses a student's chart.
 While most of this access will be appropriate (e.g., for care received by a student from a physician at the hospital), an internal audit of the student's chart will occur to make sure nothing inappropriate has occurred.

-IcahnBeWell is a program dedicated to improving the well-being of every medical student at the Icahn School of Medicine at Mount Sinai.
+IcahnBeWell is a student-run group dedicated to improving the well-being of every medical student at the Icahn School of Medicine at Mount Sinai.
 IcahnBeWell hosts events and shares resources to support all aspects of wellness: spiritual, emotional, physical, professional, social, and financial.
 The group strives to bring together a community of students, staff, and faculty that supports holistic well-being following the six pillars of wellness.

 For more information and resources, please visit IcahnBeWell.